oconnorian3/hangman/README.md

 *Solved Problems*

   * Heroku deploys started to fail .
 This was due to me adding a dependency to the requirements.txt file using an incorrect syntax.
 Heroku did not recognise the dependency and failed to deploy as a result.
-Reading the Heroku build logs gave an error which prompted me to double checy the syntax.
+Reading the Heroku build logs gave an error which prompted me to double check the syntax.

 **Validator Testing**